 - Review Local Emergency Operations Plans to ensure existing plans address behavioral health needs of people affected by a disaster. - Participate in joint exercises to test emergency plans.
-Encourage inclusion of behavioral health responders as exercise support and participants.
+Encourage inclusion of behavioral health responders as exercise support and participants. - Familiarize behavioral health providers and volunteers with the Incident Command

-- Familiarize behavioral health providers and volunteers with the Incident Command System, 15 an approach that details a strategy to define how behavioral health, public health, emergency management, hospitals, and other responders prepare, coordinate, and respond to an event. - Identify faith based leaders who are trained in Disaster Spiritual Care. - Record key response contacts for behavioral health.
+System.
+This approach details a strategy to define how behavioral health, public health, emergency management, hospitals, and other responders prepare, coordinate, and respond to an event.

+• Record key response contacts for behavioral health and partners.